-The post-war building boom was on, and there was a great demand for trees of consistent quality, form and survivability, grown from selected, superior parent stock.
-He soon carved a niche for himself by perfecting the mass production of bare root shade and flowering trees produced from budded cultivars.
+Frank Jr. recognized a demand for trees of consistent quality, form and survivability, grown from superior parent stock.
+He soon carved a niche for himself by perfecting the mass production of bare root shade and flowering trees produced by grafting selected budded cultivars onto seedling rootstocks.
 From the start, it was important to Frank to produce the best quality trees possible and sell them at a reasonable price.

 Ideal growing conditions

 For the first 40 years, the nursery was primarily known as a producer of superior bare root trees.
-In 1984, J. Frank Schmidt & Son Co. pioneered the technique of containerizing bare root trees in order to extend the selling season.
-Containerized trees answer the consumer demand for plant materials that are easy to handle and install, and with excellent survivability.
-Today our containerized tree line is accepted throughout the West.
+In 1984, we pioneered the technique of containerizing bare root trees in order to extend the selling season.
+Containerized trees answer consumer demand for plants that are easy to handle and install, have excellent survivability, and are available year-round.
+Today our containerized trees are sold at garden centers throughout the West and beyond.

-Trees for the future
+Trees for tomorrow

 Growing new ideas